danczw/piBLOOM/README.md

 <br>

-The project uses [Flask](https://flask.palletsprojects.com/) to serve the model inference API as well as the web app.
+The project uses [Flask](https://flask.palletsprojects.com/) to serve the model inference API.

 Expose the inference API via: